bhyde/heroku-buildpack-ccl64-example1/README.md

-# Using the Heroku buildapp for ccl64

-First some definitions.
-[Heroku](https://www.heroku.com/) is a cloud computing platform.
-You can run your applications on Heroku.
-Ccl64 is the 64 bit version of [Clozure Common Lisp](http://ccl.clozure.com/).
-[Heroku-buildapp-ccl64](https://github.com/bhyde/heroku-buildpack-ccl64) is a heroku buildapp.
-Buildapps are tools used to convert the sources of your app into slugs.
-Slugs are internal to Heroku; as Heroku scales up your app up and down it instantiates the slugs into works, known as dynos.

-With that out of the way, this repository is an example  of using heroku-buildapp-ccl64 to run a simple Common Lisp application on Heroku.
-It uses [Hutchentoot](http://weitz.de/hunchentoot/) to serve a single page (and an image).

 # It's easy, try it!

 You'll need a [Heroku acount and tools](https://devcenter.heroku.com/articles/quickstart), as well as git and curl.
 Given that then all you need do is run this command and you'll have a running application.

 ```bash
 curl https://gist.github.com/bhyde/5383182/raw/gistfile1.txt | bash
 ```
+# What is this?

+This is a trival working example that will run a Common Lisp web app on Heroku, for free.

+First some definitions.
+[Heroku](https://www.heroku.com/) is a cloud computing platform.
+You run apps on Heroku.
+Ccl64 is the 64 bit version of [Clozure Common Lisp](http://ccl.clozure.com/), it's one of many Common Lisp implementations.
+We will use that.
+[Heroku-buildapp-ccl64](https://github.com/bhyde/heroku-buildpack-ccl64) is a heroku buildapp.
+Buildapps are tools used to convert the sources of your app into slugs.
+And, slugs are internal object of Heroku; as Heroku scales up your app up it instantiates the slugs into workers, known as dynos.

+So this repository is an example of using heroku-buildapp-ccl64 to run a simple Common Lisp application on Heroku.
+It uses [Hutchentoot](http://weitz.de/hunchentoot/) to serve a single page (and an image).

+# A few notes.

 Heroku is free for low volume applications.
-Notice we didn't even install Clozure Common Lisp on your local machine.

-# A few notes.

 Notice that in the instructions we didn't even install Closure Common Lisp.
-Going forward you'll probably want that.
+But, going forward you'll probably want that.

 In main.lisp you'll note that cl-user:initialize-application is responsible for any startup activities your application needs to do.
 The saved application's